sdellis/sdellis.github.io/about.md

 I am a highly motivated full stack developer with over 15 years of experience designing Web-based software applications.
 I bring a unique set of skills to making sense of our cultural heritage.
-My key interest is in the design and creation of of tools that help us explore the relationships and patterns among data that only computers can help us discover.
+My key interest is in creating tools that help us explore the relationships and patterns among data that only computers can help us discover.
 My Bachelor's degree has given me a deep understanding of the history and practice of art and design, while years of programming practice, a Master in Library and Information Science, and ten years experience of full stack development for academic libraries, have left me with an ideal skill set for supporting Digital Humanities scholarship.
 </section>
 <section id="skills">